McComb Legacies Blog

 “McComb really has some history!”

 They were also motivated to preserve that history, both by getting involved in clean-up efforts of the cemeteries they visited and encouraging City Hall to make Ms. Quinn’s home a historic landmark.
 One student has already raised these suggestions to the Mayor’s Youth Council, pointing out that if the Southwest Mississippi Community College has adopted a highway, surely the high school seniors could adopt and clean up the cemeteries.
+The field experience is clearly a good opportunity to deepen students’ study of the history of the Civil Rights Movement and inspire them to take action today.

 Share this post